|||||||||||||||||

 While accessible by road during summer months, reaching Chandratal requires driving on challenging mountain roads:

 The final 3 km to the lake is a walking trail from the road head.
-The reward for this journey is the mesmerizing sight of Chandratal changing colors throughout the day as it reflects the shifting sky.
+The reward for this journey is the mesmerising sight of Chandratal changing colours throughout the day as it reflects the shifting sky.
 Dawn and dusk are particularly magical times when the lake turns golden and crimson.

 Camping near Chandratal (at designated sites approximately 2-3 km from the lake) offers a unique wilderness experience.
 The night sky here, free from light pollution, presents an extraordinary celestial display.